 Admission at Cascadas de Tamasopo is 40 pesos per person (a steal at $2 USD), and 30 pesos to park ($1.50 USD).
 Life jacket rental is an additional 30 pesos, and it is required if you want to jump from the platform at one of the waterfalls.
 Note that the life jacket fee isn’t always enforced, and there have been reports of people also paying 100 pesos per person ($5 USD) and 50 pesos to park ($2.50 USD).

 Cash is an absolute necessity in all of La Huasteca Potosina, but especially at Cascadas de Tamasopo.
 You’ll need cash for parking, admission, life jacket rental, and concessions or souvenirs if you so choose.
 I personally don’t recall seeing an ATM at Cascadas de Tamasopo, so I would recommend getting cash at the SLP airport when you land, and using the ATMs at the Chedraui in Ciudad Valles if you need to withdraw during your trip to the Huasteca Potosina.
 Chedraui is usually a safe bet for cash withdrawal anywhere in Mexico, as there’s security and they’re less likely to fall victim to ATM scams than standalone machines.
-Always withdraw at the airport, a bank, or a Chedraui when withdrawing cash in Mexico, and be sure to check the card slot for any superfluous devices.
+Always withdraw at the airport, a bank, or a Chedraui when withdrawing cash in Mexico, and be sure to check the card slot for any extra devices that shouldn’t be on the ATM.

 Cascadas de Tamasopo is most fun if you’re in or over the water, so be sure to pack your swimsuit.
 Unlike some Huasteca Potosina attractions, you may be able to find a small vendor in Tamasopo selling water essentials such as swimsuits and towels, or you may be able to find them at the Cascadas de Tamasopo gift shop should you forget, but I wouldn’t rely on it.